dougrechia/program-java-clientapi-saxobank/docs/DefaultApi.md

 DefaultApi apiInstance = new DefaultApi();
-String skiptoken = "skiptoken_example"; // String | Id token of entity to start taking elements from.
+String $skiptoken = "$skiptoken_example"; // String | Id token of entity to start taking elements from.
-Long top = 789L; // Long | Optional number of elements to retrieve.
+Long $top = 789L; // Long | Optional number of elements to retrieve.
 String accountKey = "accountKey_example"; // String | If specified will only return entries pertaining to specified Account.
 String clientKey = "clientKey_example"; // String | If specified will only return entries pertaining to specified client and its sub clients depending upon includeSubAccounts.
 String correlationKey = "correlationKey_example"; // String | If specified, will only return entries with the specified CorrelationKey